The ins and outs of collocations

 TO CONCLUDE

-If you are serious about making collocations a part of your learning, take some of this advice:
+If you are serious about incorporating collocations into your learning, here are some tips:

-· Read extensively and intently.
-It will help you familiarize with collocations and pave the way for memorisation when you get down to studying
+• Read extensively and attentively.
+This will help you familiarize yourself with collocations and pave the way for memorisation when you begin more focused study

 Leave a Reply